jekhokie/scriptbox/python--deployment-metric-parser/README.md

 Additionally, there are some requirements in order for the playbook to work with the parser:

-* Playbook must have (minimum) 2 tabs named "Summary" and "Playbook" respectively.
+* Playbook must have (minimum) 3 tabs named "Summary", "Playbook", and "Meta" respectively.
 * Playbook must follow the same format/fields as exist in the sample playbook in the `examples` directory.